Stoked for the Holidays

 Stoked for the Holidays is an annual all ages music concert held in Sydney, Nova Scotia.
 The event takes place the week leading up to Christmas.
-The first "Stoked" was held in December 1998 and the show has run annually with the exception of December 2006, which was canceled when no suitable venue could be found to hold the event.
+The first "Stoked" was held in December 1998 and the show has run annually with only a few exceptions.

 History

 Stoked for the Holidays was originally created by a group headed by former local promoter Scott Gillard.
-Over the years has been organized in association with the Youth Association of Glace Bay, Gillard's LoCL Promotions, and is now a joint venture of Under the Underground/We Unite! founder Joe Costello and former LoCL employee Gillian Hillier.
+Over the years has been organized in association with the Youth Association of Glace Bay, Gillard's LoCL Promotions, a partnership between local presenters Joe Costello and Gillian Hillier, Caper Radio, CBRM ConnectArts, and now indie presenter Under the Underground/Natalie Costello.

 Recurring themes

-The main characteristics of Stoked for the Holidays are the "12 Bands of Christmas", 12 mainstage acts that are the main attraction of the show, and the annual "Stoked Afterparty", a 19+ event that takes place at a local bar after the show has completed.
-There is also a varying number of sidestage performances at the event, short sets of mostly solo performers playing at a special designated area.
+The classic characteristics of Stoked for the Holidays are the "12 Bands of Christmas", 12 mainstage acts that are the main attraction of the show, and the annual "Stoked Afterparty", a 19+ event that takes place at a local bar after the show has completed.
+There were also a varying number of sidestage performances at the event, short sets of mostly solo performers playing at a special designated area.
+Currently, the event hosts 6 'bands' and six 'songwriters,' and focuses on youth performers that are driving the re-emergent all ages scene.

 In previous years, bands accepted to play the concert have been mandated to include one Christmas song into their set.
 This has led to many memorable cover songs and originals such as Nothing to Say's rendition of 'Feliz Navidad' and I Was a Spy's 'What Child Is This?'.
 In 2001, ...And Then They Fall wrote their own holiday inspired song that proclaimed "Scott Gillard (then organizer/founder of the event) is the Devil".